raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step05.md

 ![A rover on the surface of a Mars like planet (red and dusty) - it is collecting data on a clipboard.
 There are various sensors and modules on the robots body (satellite dishes, maybe a scanning light and a weather vein](images/2_5-Exploring_Rover)

 Extraterrestrial exploration is one area where robots are making a huge impact - depending on the gravity.
 Robotic space rovers are able to navigate and collect data and send it back to scientists on earth for study.
-Autonomy allows space rovers to make decisions and perform time sensitive tasks with minimal lag, sending radio signals for control from earth would add a considerable amount of lag.
+Autonomy allows space rovers to make decisions and perform time sensitive tasks with minimal lag; sending radio signals for control from earth would add a considerable amount of lag.

 **Sensors & Tasks**